nicolasbotto/live-video-analytics-iot-edge-csharp/src/edge/modules/grpcExtensionPython/readme.md

 Then, from the box where the container should execute, run this command:

-`sudo docker run -d -p 5001:5001 --name grpcextension myregistry.azurecr.io/grpcextension:1 --grpcBinding tcp://0.0.0.0:5001 --batchSize 1`
+`sudo docker run -d -p 5001:5001 --name grpcextension myregistry.azurecr.io/grpcextension:1 -p 5001`

 Let's decompose it a bit:

 * `-p 5001:5001`: it's up to you where you'd like to map the containers 5001 port.
 You can pick whatever port fits your needs.
 * `--name`: the name of the running container.
 * `registry/image:tag`: replace this with the corresponding location/image:tag where you've pushed the image built from the `Dockerfile`
-* `--grpcBinding`: the port the gRPC server will listen on
+* `-p`: the port the gRPC server will listen on
-* `--batchSize`: the size of the batch

 ### Updating references into Topologies, to target the gRPC Extension Address
 The [gRPCExtension topology](https://github.com/Azure/live-video-analytics/blob/master/MediaGraph/topologies/grpcExtension/topology.json) must define an gRPC Extension Address: